This is an active project

-At its March 2012 meeting, the IAASB discussed the scope and timing of the project to revise International Standard on Auditing (ISA) 700, Forming an Opinion and Reporting on Financial Statements, and related other ISAs.
+At its March 2012 meeting (Agenda Item 4), the IAASB discussed the scope and timing of the project to revise ISA 700, Forming an Opinion and Reporting on Financial Statements, and related other ISAs.
 The IAASB reaffirmed its commitment to this project as its highest priority over its 2012–2014 strategic period.

 The IAASB considered a number of recommendations from the Auditor Reporting Task Force, including:

-- Proposals requiring auditors to include auditor commentary in their reports.
-Amongst other matters, the Task Force was asked to further refine proposed requirements relating to the criteria for, and content of, auditor commentary, and develop a proposed objective for auditor commentary.
-In addition, it was noted that the relationship between auditor commentary and Emphasis of Matter and Other Matter paragraphs will need to be clarified.
+- Proposals requiring auditors to include auditor commentary (AC) in their reports.
+Amongst other matters, the Task Force was asked to further refine proposed requirements relating to the criteria for, and content of, AC, and develop a proposed objective for AC.
+In addition, it was noted that the relationship between AC and Emphasis of Matter and Other Matter paragraphs will need to be clarified.

 - Proposals requiring auditors to include conclusions about the auditor’s procedures relating to going concern and other information in documents containing audited financial statements.
 Amongst other matters, the Task Force was asked to further consider whether the proposed conclusion should be expanded to take into account the concept of “material uncertainties” as described in ISA 570, Going Concern.